DavidLBoyd1986/aws-eks-deployment/README.md

 - An S3 Bucket is created to copy the eks_deploy_script.sh to/from Bastion Host

 - Bastion Host VPC is connected to EKS VPC with a Transit Gateway
-    - The main branch connects them with a VPC Peering connection
-    - VPC Peering doesn't allow connections to the private endpoint from connected VPC.

 - Bastion Host deploys the EKS Cluster so it is given Cluster permissions since it created the Cluster